 - Supply and Demand: Right now, the Goldendoodle is in high demand which has increased the price.
 Reputable breeders won’t force their dogs to breed more puppies, but instead, they will increase the price of a dog.
 This is exactly what is driving the high price of a Goldendoodle dog.
 In theory, since the Goldendoodle is a crossbred dog they shouldn’t cost as much, but many people are buying them.

 How much does a mini Goldendoodle cost?

 A mini Goldendoodle usually will cost around $2,100 dollars assuming that it isn’t a toy, micro, or teacup-sized Goldendoodle.
 The toy, micro, and teacup Goldendoodles are considered mini Goldendoodles but they will cost a lot more.
 This is because the toy, micro, and teacup Goldendoodles are harder to breed because they are usually several generations of breeding the “runt” of a litter to create these small Goldendoodles.

 What is included in the price of a Goldendoodle?

 Goldendoodle costs may vary depending on what they come with.
 Typically, the cost of a Goldendoodle puppy will already come with their initial vaccination shots, deworming, a small toy, a blanket, and some food.
 In addition, when you purchase from a reputable breeder you will also typically get a health warranty.
 Some additional costs will be that breeders will require you to register the dog, microchip, and spay or neuter within a specific period of time.

 Other costs of a Goldendoodle

-In general, the initial cost of a Goldendoodle dog is going to negligible to the total cost you are going to spend throughout this dog’s life.
+In general, the initial cost of a Goldendoodle dog is going to be negligible to the total cost you are going to spend throughout this dog’s life.
 Please keep in mind that there are several costs beyond the initial purchase of a Goldendoodle.
 Some examples are below: